commown/commown-odoo-addons/README.rst

   to a suitable value (at least >= 1).

-- Adjust the `Automatically merge invoices` cron task execution hour to your liking; for instance, if you use the `contract` module to generate the draft invoices to be merged and pay, set their cron tasks hours to execute the `contract` cron before the `account_invoice_merge` one.
+- Adjust the `Automatically merge invoices` cron task execution hour to your liking; for instance, if you use the `contract_auto_merge` module to generate the invoices to be merged and pay, disable the Contract automatic payment cron and set the Generate Recurring Invoices from Contracts cron to be executed before the `account_invoice_merge` one.